The Hitchcock Center’s 19th annual Biothon is in Memory of Elizabeth Farnsworth.

 Teams choose the time, location, and species to count: birds, plants, mammals, reptiles and amphibians, insects, or everything!
 Teams collect pledges in support of their outing.
 You can join Biothon during either weekend: Friday, May 11 – Sunday, May 13 or on Friday, June 1 – Sunday, June 3.

-Ways you can get involved with Biothon
+Ways you can join Biothon

 Form your own Biothon team